mckeed/Documentation/device-type-developers-guide/definition-metadata.rst

 When a ZigBee or Z-Wave device is added to the SmartThings hub, we need a way to determine which device type to assign it.
 This process is known as a "join" process, or "fingerprinting".

-Device handlers define "fingerprints" to specify which devices or what kinds of devices they support.
+Device Handlers define "fingerprints" to specify which devices or what kinds of devices they support.
-Then, when a device is added, its join information is compared to all fingerprints in the default device types and your self-published handlers to determine which type of device it is and assign it a handler.
+Then, when a device is added, its join information is compared to all fingerprints in the default handlers and your self-published handlers to determine which type of device it is..

 The fingerprinting process differs between ZigBee and Z-Wave devices.